smarticoai/public-api/docs/ui/jackpots/UIGuide_getJackpotEligibleGames.md

 - For long sessions, re-call when reopening the tab past the 30 s window.

+## Visitor mode

+Supported via `_smartico.vapi(lang).getJackpotEligibleGames(...)`.
+The eligible-games list is template-level (which games contribute to the pot) and carries no per-user fields, so a visitor session sees the same list an identified user would.
+The `lang` passed to `_smartico.vapi(lang)` drives the translation of game names.

 ## Mobile vs desktop

 - **Mobile**: 2- or 3-column tile grid.